 [Unit] Description=chia-monitor prometheus exporter Wants=network-online.target chia-farmer.service After=network.target network-online.target chia-farmer.service Requires=chia-farmer.service BindsTo=chia-farmer.service StartLimitIntervalSec=0 [Service] Restart=always User=my_user ExecStartPre=/bin/sleep 60 ExecStart=/usr/bin/env bash -c 'cd ~/monitoring_chia/chia-monitor; pipenv run python -m monitor' [Install] WantedBy=multi-user.target

 Now for the the point of all the above work.
 Once you have set things up, updating Chia becomes trivial, which is the important part of all of this!

 - connect to all my chia_prod hosts (which are defined elsewhere within Ansible as the farmer and node)

 - restart the monitors for good measure.
 (They can get cranky if you restart Chia but not them after).

 (There is a secondary runbook triggered by this one not covered here that will also rebuild the Docker container on the Synology NAS to the latest version as well, by making a quick call to my Portainer agent on that device.)

 --- - hosts: chia_prod become: yes tasks: - name: Stop Chia service ansible.builtin.service: name: chia state: stopped - name: Update the repository cache and update Chia to latest version ansible.builtin.apt: name: chia-blockchain-cli state: latest update_cache: yes - name: Start chia service ansible.builtin.service: name: chia state: started - name: Restart monitroing service ansible.builtin.service: name: chia-monitor state: restarted

 That’s it!
-If you take a little time to the above leg work, one simply command of
+If you take a little time to the above leg work, one simple command of

-Will do everything you need to update Chia, each time a new release comes out, across all your systems!
+Will do everything you need to update Chia across you device, each time a new release comes out, across however many systems you have!